FREQUENTLY ASKED QUESTIONS (FAQ)

 Lower division courses are offered for freshman and sophomore level credit.
 All courses offered at a community college are lower division courses.
 Upper division courses are offered for junior and senior level credit.
 These courses are not offered at community colleges.

 Q.3 What is the difference between a UC and a CSU?

 California has two public university systems.
 The California State University (CSU) has a more practical, career-oriented approach to education in contrast to the more theoretical research based approach at the UC.
 Both systems offer advanced degree opportunities (i.e. Master’s, Doctoral)

-Completion of 30 units of general education courses with a grade of C or better including
+For CSU: Completion of 30 units of general education courses with a grade of C or better including

 the “Golden Four”, which on the CSU-GE pattern is one course from each of the following